 What is an OLED?

 OLED is a light-emitting diode built from thin films of organic electroluminescent material sandwiched between electrodes.
 Since the materials are luminescent, they produce light when the current is run through them.
-No other display technology creates light directly like this: LCDs use color filters and light-blocking liquid crystals above a light-creating backlight.
-Plasmas use UV light created by igniting pockets of gas to excite phosphors.
+The direct-emission nature of OLEDs enable it to provide the best quality TVs on the market.

 A curved screen also feels larger and brighter compared to a flat TV.
 This, again, enhances the viewing experience.
 It is said that a viewer will feel that the size of a curved TV screen is larger than its actual size.
 Curved OLED TV also feels brighter because the light coming from the screen is focused on the center of the screen.

 One final, and crucial advantage, is reduced reflections.
-The curved display elimiates reflections from ambient lighting on the sides, and it also reduces specular (mirror) reflections.
+The curved display eliminates reflections from ambient lighting on the sides, and it also reduces specular (mirror) reflections.

 Nonetheless, voices arise arguing the disadvantages of curved OLED TVs: there is a claim that in order to get the benefit of a wraparound image, you need to be sitting in a pretty specific place.
 That sweet spot can be very small, possibly fitting only one viewer.
 Other faults arguably include limitation of viewing angles, elevated prices and, of course, looking less attractive mounted on a wall.